 The Northwest Shipwreck Alliance: Who We Are

-Jeff Hummel and Matt McCauley in front of the WWII dive-bomber they recovered from Lake Washington in 1984.
+Jeff Hummel and Matt McCauley in front of the burned hulk of former US Navy Curtiss SB2C-1A Helldiver WWII divebomber they recovered from 150 feet of water in Lake Washington back in 1984.

 President